arc triomphe france

 Our Department of Romance Languages and Literatures, one of the most active in the country, offers highly qualified students the opportunity to earn Doctoral degrees in all areas of French and Francophone literary and cultural studies.
 Our students receive generous funding and benefit from our faculty's expertise.

-In and out of classes, professors try to create an open and supportive environment for the development of graduate students in diverse fields.
-The program studies literature in an interdisciplinary and multicultural context, with attention given to all periods and genres.
-The program gives you and your advisor considerable freedom to plan a course of study that responds to your needs and interests.
+In and out of classes, we strive to create an open, innovative, and supportive environment for the development of graduate students in diverse fields.
+The program studies literature and culture in an interdisciplinary and multicultural context, with attention given to all periods, genres, and approaches.
+The program gives you and your advisor considerable freedom to plan a course of study that corresponds to your needs and interests.

-Our faculty’s fields of expertise combine the study of French literature (including Francophone regions of Africa, the Caribbean, and North America) with the arts and sciences as well as with theory, politics, and film.
-We encourage students to take a certain number of courses outside the department that complement the French program.
-You also have the opportunity to work with members of other departments and programs by participating in our research and reading groups for faculty and graduate students and by attending our events, including many prestigious guest speakers.
+Our faculty’s fields of expertise combine the study of French literature and culture (including Francophone regions of Africa, the Caribbean, and North America) with interdisciplinary approaches from comparative arts through digital and medical humanities and translation studies.
+We encourage students to take courses outside the department that complement the French program and to forge relationships with our affiliate faculty.
+You also have the opportunity to work with members of other departments and programs by participating in our research and reading groups for faculty and graduate students and by attending our events, including many prestigious guest speakers and occasions unique to the St. Louis region made possible in part by our cultural center, French ConneXions.

 Explore our Graduate Program in French